Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         basic authentication HTTP AUTH [[!RFC7617]]
         or TLS client certificates MUST be supported.
      6. Mutual authentication SHALL be supported.
-        Client certificates SHALL chain to a trusted CA , or be self assigned.
+        TLS Client certificates SHALL chain to a trusted CA , or be self signed.
+SElf signed certificates MAY be used, for example, when the ingest source and receiving entity fall under common administration.
      7. As compatibility profile for the TLS encryption the ingest source SHOULD support the mozzilla intermediate compatibility profile [=MozillaTLS=].